octetz/ha-control-plane-k8s-kubeadm/README.md

 1. SSH to the `master1` host.

-2. Run the recording join command from the previous section.
+2. Run the recorded join command from the previous section.

     ```
     kubeadm join 192.168.122.170:6443 --token nmiqmn.yls76lcyxg2wt36c \